 When you were a child, did you ever wish you could be a part of a story?

-I would recommend Inkheart to virtually anyone who likes a little bit of fantasy fiction (particularly bookworms).
+I would recommend Inkheart to virtually anyone who likes a little bit of fantasy (particularly bookworms).
 Not only does the book teach lessons, but it is also entertaining as hell.

 Cheers to a book which addresses incredibly huge issues in a way that doesn’t belittle younger readers.